-You do not have to be an Indiana resident to become a general studies degree student or an independent study student.
+You do not have to be an Indiana resident to become a general studies degree student or a student in the Independent Study Program.

 However, if you are an out-of-state student, you should know that each campus has differing fees for resident and nonresident tuition and that the criteria for establishing in-state residency to qualify for in-state fee rates are very strict.
 If you are pursuing a degree on an Indiana University campus, refer to the "Rules Determining Resident and Nonresident Student Status for Indiana University Fee Purposes" in that campus's Schedule of Classes.